-What to Read in May 2019 and a New Nerdy Podcast
+What You Should Read in May 2019 and a New Nerdy Podcast

 Hello again, book nerds!